๐ŸชทIntro to Buddhism

 Compassion (Karuna)

-Compare: Nirvana vs. Emptiness—Nirvana is the goal (liberation from suffering), while Emptiness is the insight that makes liberation possible.
-Understanding emptiness is the wisdom that leads to Nirvana; they're related as method and result.
+Compare: Nirvana vs. Emptiness: Nirvana is the goal (liberation from suffering), while Emptiness is the insight that makes liberation possible.
+Understanding emptiness is the wisdom that leads to Nirvana; they're related as insight and result.

 Bodhisattva

-Compare: Bodhisattva vs. Arhat—both are enlightened beings, but the Arhat (Theravada ideal) focuses on personal liberation while the Bodhisattva (Mahayana ideal) prioritizes liberating all sentient beings.
-This distinction reflects a major difference between Buddhist schools.
+Compare: Bodhisattva vs. Arhat: both are enlightened or near-enlightened beings, but the Arhat (Theravada ideal) focuses on personal liberation while the Bodhisattva (Mahayana ideal) prioritizes liberating all sentient beings.
+This distinction reflects one of the major differences between Buddhist schools and often appears on exams as a comparison question.

 Quick Reference Table